inflearn logo

 • Understand the components of security and common forms of cybercrime (malware, identity theft, phishing, etc.).

-• Understand how authentication technologies and personal authentication work.
+• Understand how authentication technology and personal authentication work.

 • Understand cryptographic concepts (symmetric key cryptography, public key cryptography, signatures, message authentication, certificates, etc.).